eslint/eslint/docs/rules/array-callback-return.md

 ## Options

-This rule has an object option:
+This rule accepts a configuration object with two options:

-* `"allowImplicit": false` (default) When set to true, allows implicitly returning `undefined` with a `return` statement containing no expression.
+* `"allowImplicit": false` (default) When set to `true`, allows callbacks of methods that require a return value to implicitly return `undefined` with a `return` statement containing no expression.
+* `"checkForEach": false` (default) When set to `true`, rule will also report `forEach` callbacks that return a value.

+### allowImplicit

 Examples of **correct** code for the `{ "allowImplicit": true }` option: